zmadscientist/OjitoDiscoveries/README.md

 </a>

 Here is the same boulder with the remaining "cast" after the bone was pried out Burro_AllosaurFibula.png.
-The musem collected this speciment and it is ni the Annex.
+The museum collected this specimen and it is ni the Annex.

 ### Burro mesa - Rib in Saltwash